Flutter and Rust combined. Creating a plugin to support various operating systems

 - Cross compiling targets setup will not be covered here.
 For more information on the topic please check the recommended

-documentation (here is an example of Android target setup). - The Rust part is ready to be built.
+flutter_rust_bridgedocumentation (here is an example of Android target setup). - The Rust part is ready to be built.
 For different targets use:

 - For Android: